arturdryomov/pages/content/posts/midnight.md

 ## Remote

 Icons fetched from a backend are most likely bitmaps.
-It is possible to tint them locally but I would suggest avoid doing so.
+It is possible to tint them locally but I would suggest avoiding doing so.
 Usually resources are placed on remote servers to achieve flexibility.
 One day remote icons are monochrome with transparent areas, the next day they are colorful and photo-realistic.
-Tinting will turn latter ones into colored silhouettes.
+Tinting will turn the latter ones into colored silhouettes.

 A better solution is finding a middle-ground — remote icons should fit both light and dark themes.